ToukoH/yousician-interview/journal.md

 - **Simple Feed Forward NN**
     - *Might exceed the 2-3 hours*
     - *The data space is quite complex and has a lot of curvature due to the additional chroma noise.
 NN would be a great approximator.*
+- **BERT would be a good choice**
+    - *Encoder model would fit into the noise produced by the unwanted notes quite well.*